 When to consult?

-While abdominal cramps are, in most cases harmless, a simple medical check-up may be necessary to ensure they are safe.
-It is always better to consult a doctor as soon as possible if you have sudden or severe abdominal pain or other symptoms, such as:
+You should always consult a doctor as soon as possible if you experience sudden or severe abdominal pain or other symptoms, such as:

 - Fever and chills

 - Nausea or Vomiting

 All these signs must be seriously considered as they may hide some complications requiring treatment.
 Quick action and professional assistance are usually needed to rule out any of the following possible risks: